project-evolve-listserve/home/_questions/like.md

 <p>At first, I liked the variety of posts.
 One of the first ones was a recipe, then a list of words that represent ideas that don't translate.
 I like the ones best  that are different, not lecturing about how to live a good life. </p>-----
 <p>Each entry is a chance to learn more about the human condition.</p>-----
 <p>Insights from people.
 Random people!
 Deepness of words one rarely sees.</p>-----
 <p>I like seeing lots of people doing something they'd only ever imagined.
-Its like watching improv over email every day.</p>-----
+Its like watching improv over email every day. </p>-----
 <p>It connects people from many different countries, cultures and backgrounds. </p>-----
 <p>The randomness of it, and how unexpected it is.
 You never know what you'll get</p>-----
 <p>I like learning other people's perspectives, things that they think about or worry about, and reading strange stories that have happened to people. </p>-----
 <p>The randomness.
 Been subscribed since before day 0.
 I've read every single email, and even responded to a few.
 My favorites are when there is community engagement- such as the picnic, the postcard project, and the web scavenger hunt.</p>-----
+<p>To read a inspiring email</p>-----
+<p>I never know what I'm going to get.
+Sometimes I'm offered insight on something brand new, sometimes introduced to someone new.
+It makes me feel like a member of the human race. </p>-----
+<p>Hearing diverse perspectives, useful advice, personal stories I wouldn't otherwise encounter in my little Internet confirmation-bias bubble.</p>-----
+<p>Diversity of people
+Variety and randomness of topic/ideas/information</p>-----
+<p>I like the idea of communicating with a large group of people. </p>-----